Hugh Bonneville: Personal life

+Charity

 In 2009, Bonneville was the voice of Justice Fosse in Joseph Crilly's British premiere of Kitty and Damnation for the Giant Olive Theatre Company at the Lion & Unicorn Theatre in Kentish Town.
 Shortly thereafter he became Giant Olive's first patron.
 Bonneville is also a patron of the London children's charities Go Live Theatre Projects and Scene & Heard, as well as an ambassador for WaterAid.